davidgyoung/davidgyoung.github.io/_posts/2020-04-24-hacking-with-contact-tracing-beacons.md

 If you do build your own implementation, and a user later installs both your version and that inside Google Play Services, both will work at the same time.
 To other devices, two implementations on a single phone will appear to be two different phones (although over short intervals they will share the same bluetooth MAC address so it is theoretically possible to know they are the same phone.)
 The consequences of two copies running on the phone are little different than carrying two phones in your pocket.

+## Hacking on iOS

+Similar hacking on iOS is currently impossible -- at least on the transmission side.
+Apple's iOS APIs prevent any 3rd party app from making the phone transmit the kind of advertisement shown in the spec.
+While apps can transmit GATT service advertisements, they can't attach data.
+The operating system forbids it.

+And while iOS can detect such advertisements with CoreBluetooth -- for now -- there is some risk that a future iOS update will block this.
+An iOS update expected in May will be needed to make the operating system (but likely not 3rd party apps) transmit the new beacon type.
+But it is quite likely that iOS will update CoreBluetooth in this same release to filter out receiving these advertisements.
+Apple did exactly that for iBeacon advertisements.
+CoreBluetooth APIs filter out any data bytes matching the iBeacon advertisement spec.
+Time will tell, but it is entirely likely they will do the same for this new beacon type.

 ## Is It Safe to Hack With This?

 One good thing about Apple and Google's system is that it is resistant to interference.
-In general, you don't need to worry about causing problems by transmitting garbage identifiers.
+In general, you don't need to worry about causing problems by building an Android app that transmits garbage identifiers.
 While other phones using the system will store your garbage identifiers, and they will take up a tiny amount of space on phones, they will never match a reported positive contact, so the consequences will be nil.

 ## Hack Responsibly